seed-rs/seed-rs.org/crate/guides/0.8.0/msg.md

 **Notes from the front line:**

-- Derive `Copy, Clone` for all items, where possible.
-It will make your life easier and your users and Clippy will appreciate it, too.
+- Derive `Copy` and `Clone` for all items, where possible.
+It will make your life easier, and both Clippy and your users will appreciate it.
   - Some `derive` values are order-sensitive because they are sequentially applied to the code below them.
 That's why the alphabetical order in `derive(..)` is not important and by convention `Copy` should be always before `Clone` for better code scannability.

-- There are edge-cases where you derive `Clone`, compiler is ok with it but you have still problems with calling `my_item.clone()`.
-In the most cases you can resolve it by implementing `Clone` manually. ([Related Rust issue](https://github.com/rust-lang/rust/issues/26925))
+- There are edge-cases where you derive `Clone` without any compilation issues, but you have still problems with calling `my_item.clone()`.
+In the most cases, you can resolve this by implementing `Clone` manually. ([Related Rust issue](https://github.com/rust-lang/rust/issues/26925))

-- Derive `Debug` at least for public items, if possible.
-Users will be able to fix the most of bugs in their apps and you'll receive more meaningful bug reports.
-Seed has macro `log!(item_a, item_b);` that you can use instead of `println!` to log things that implement `Debug` into the browser console log.
+- Derive `Debug` at for all public items, if possible.
+Users will be able to fix the most of the bugs in their apps, and you'll receive more meaningful bug reports.
+Seed has a `log!(item_a, item_b);` macro that you can use instead of `println!` to log things that implement `Debug` directly to the browser console.

-- Derive `Default` when you are sure it's really useful.
-If you decide to implement `Default` manually, make it super simple.
+- Only derive `Default` when you are sure it's really useful.
+If you decide to implement `Default` manually, make it as simple as possible.

-- `Eq` and `PartialEq` is often useful for simple enums.
-It allows you to use `==` as the more readable alternative to [pattern matching](https://doc.rust-lang.org/book/ch06-00-enums.html) and macros like [matches!](https://doc.rust-lang.org/beta/std/macro.matches.html).
+- `Eq` and `PartialEq` are often useful for simple enums.
+They allow you to use the `==` operator, as opposed to things like [pattern matching](https://doc.rust-lang.org/book/ch06-00-enums.html) and the [matches!](https://doc.rust-lang.org/beta/std/macro.matches.html) macro, which are less readable.
 Example:

 ```rust
 #[derive(Clone, Copy, Eq, PartialEq)]